voqhai/recall-command-2/README.md

 # Curic Recall Command

-A SketchUp extension that lets you instantly re-invoke the last used command with a single keyboard shortcut — similar to the `G` key in Blender or "Repeat Last" in AutoCAD.
+A SketchUp extension that lets you instantly re-invoke the last used command with a single keyboard shortcut.

 ## Features